6 Common Phishing Scams to Avoid

 An older man looking at an open laptop, he is holding a pair of glasses in his hand.

-Remember, A+FCU will never contact you over the phone, via text message, or by email asking you to reactivate or to restore account access or for information such as your online banking password, debit card, or PIN information.
+Remember, A+FCU will never email, call, or text you in order to reactivate or to restore account access or for information such as your online banking password, debit card, or PIN information.
+We won’t send texts requesting you click a link to update your contact information.
+Fraudsters have ways to make calls and texts look like they’re from a business phone number you know, so it’s better to hang up and call back to protect your information.
 If you think you’ve been a victim of one of these scams, please call us at 512.302.6800.

 “Account Compromised” is the subject line to an email that appears to be from your financial institution.
 You log on to your account only to see that everything is as it should be.
 You review the email once more.
 It’s being sent from a different sender and has misspelled words.
 It’s not even specifically addressed to you.

 This is an example of phishing, the process of attempting to trick people into divulging personal information by appearing to be a legitimate source.
-Avoiding scams, though, is not always as simple as ignoring an email or phone call.
+Avoiding scams, though, isn’t always as simple as ignoring an email, call, or text.
 Fraudsters gain access to information in a number of ways.

-Other red flags include a generic greeting that is not specifically addressed to you and misspelled words.
+Other red flags include a generic greeting – one not specifically addressed to you – and misspelled words.
 Avoid clicking any links and open a new window to review accounts.

 Phone Spoofing

 A good rule to follow is if you don’t know who it is, don’t pick up the phone.
-In most cases, robocallers and con artists are calling you from multiple numbers to see if your phone number is an active line, opening you up for more scam phone calls in the future.
-If you think you are missing out on a phone call, know that the caller will leave a message if it is important.
+In most cases, robocallers and con artists call from multiple numbers to see if your phone number is an active line, opening you up to more phony calls in the future.
+If you think you’re missing out on a phone call, know that the caller will leave a message if it’s important.
 If you do answer, avoid responding to questions, especially yes or no questions.
 Your voice may be recorded and used down the road to access personal information.
-It’s also important to not giveaway any personal information; the caller should know who they’re speaking with.
+It’s also important to not giveaway any personal information – if they called you, they should know who they’re speaking with.

 If you think someone important may be calling you, like a doctor, financial institution, or government office, hang up the phone and look up the known phone number for the office.
 Call them using the phone number you researched to verify the call.

-Register your phone number on the National Do Not Call Registry to help reduce the amount of scam calls you receive and screen for fraudulent callers.
+To help reduce the amount of scam calls you receive and screen for fraudulent callers, register your phone number on the National Do Not Call Registry.

 Vishing

-Phishing in the form of a phone call is known as vishing.
+Phishing in the form of a phone call is vishing.
 Fraudsters will use scare tactics and manipulation to lure you into divulging personal information.
-For example, it might look like your financial institution’s collection is calling you, even showing up on Caller ID.
+For example, it might look like your financial institution’s collections department is calling you, even showing up on Caller ID.
 You’re told that you have an old debt that needs to be paid off immediately.
-They may even say things like “You should know what you owe” and ask you to verify information like your Social Security Number, passwords, or tell you to transfer money to a specific account.
+They may even say things like “You should know what you owe” and ask you to verify information like your Social Security number, passwords, or tell you to transfer money to a specific account.
 Other callers may have some information they need to share with you and then ask you these personal questions.

 It’s important to call the institution directly before discussing sensitive information with anyone to avoid being a victim.
-Stay calm, don’t give in to harassment or pressure, and use common sense.
+Stay calm, don’t give in to harassment or pressure, and use your best judgement.
 If it really is your financial institution, they won’t have a problem with you hanging up and calling the correct number to verify it’s really them.

 Phony Websites